Megillah 15A

 The Talmud answers: As taught by Ulla, as Ulla said: Wherever one’s name and his father’s name are mentioned with regard to prophecy, it is known that he was a prophet the son of a prophet, and therefore his father’s name is also mentioned.
 And wherever his name is mentioned but not his father’s na

-It was taught in a baraita: With regard to anyone whose actions and the actions of his ancestors are obscured and not explained, and the verse mentioned one of them favorably, for example, the way in which Zephaniah the prophet is introduced: “The word of YHWH which came to Zephaniah the son of Cu
+It was taught in a baraita: With regard to anyone whose actions and the actions of his ancestors are obscured and not explained, and the verse mentioned one of them favorably, For example: the way in which Zephaniah the prophet is introduced: “The word of YHWH which came to Zephaniah the son of Cu

 Rav Naḥman said: Malachi the prophet is in fact Mordecai, and why was he called Malachi?
 To indicate that he was second to the king [melekh], as Mordecai was appointed such, as is recorded at the end of the Megilla.
 The Talmud raises an objection from the following baraita: Baruch, the son of Neri